jerboa88/dark-mode-for-outlook/README.md

 [![](https://img.shields.io/github/license/jerboa88/dark-mode-for-outlook.svg "Project license")](LICENSE.md)

-A browser extension/add-on that applies a better (unofficial) dark mode to Microsoft Outlook and removes the ad sidebar.
-Available for Chrome, Firefox, Edge, and Opera, and compatible with Firefox mobile!
+A browser extension/add-on that applies a better dark theme to Microsoft Outlook and removes ads.
+Available for Chrome, Firefox, Edge, and Opera, with partial support for Firefox mobile!

 ## Installation